 Before starting the application, make sure you have the following documents available:

-- a copy of your public liability insurance
+- A copy of your company public liability insurance

-- company bank details and VAT number on letter headed paper (necessary to set your company up on our systems and to pay back any deposits on your account)
+- Company bank details, VAT number and company number on letter headed paper.
+This is needed to set your company up on our systems and to pay back any deposits on your account.

 Licences are valid for four weeks.
-To extend, you'll need to re-apply before the current licence expiry date.
+To extend, you must re-apply 14 days before the current licence expiry date.

-We will inspect your site on a regular basis.
+We'll inspect your site on a regular basis.
 Your licensed activity must meet our terms and conditions.
-The terms and conditions must be agreed during your application.
+The terms and conditions must be agreed upon during your application.

-If you have any queries or concerns or require further information, contact us.
+If you have any questions or need more information, contact us.